Andrey4281/car_storage_backend/README.md

       <li>You should pull needed docker images by commands:
         <ol>
           <li>docker pull andrey4281/car-storage-frontend:0.0.1 (reference on DockerHub: https://hub.docker.com/repository/docker/andrey4281/car-storage-frontend)</li>
+          <li>docker pull andrey4281/cars_storage (reference on DockerHub:https://hub.docker.com/repository/docker/andrey4281/cars_storage)</li>
+          <li>docker pull postgres:10.10</li>
         </ol>
       </li>
+      <li>You should move to the directory of the project and perform command: docker-compose up -d</li>
+      <li>Wait a bit time and then open your favorite browser and enter url: http://localhost:4200</li>
+      <li>To stop and remove all containers perform command: docker-compose down. <strong>Pay attention after that all your date will be removed (database data and images).
+To avoid it you can configure volumes in docker-compose.yml file.</strong></li>
     </ol>
   </li>
 </ul>